Alcohol is one of the most widely consumed legally-available drugs in the world, along with nicotine and caffeine.

 Although archaeological evidence suggests humans consumed alcohol at least 10,000 years ago, alcohol was only introduced to Australia during the colonial period.
 Today, drinking is seen as a fundamental part of Aussie culture.

 Alcohol is a drug that interacts with the body.
 The surest way to prevent alcohol having any effect on a person is not to consume it.
-As with most legally-available drugs, consuming alcohol in moderation is safer when done in moderation.
+As with most legally-available drugs, consuming alcohol is safer when done in moderation.
 A glass of wine over dinner, raising a toast in celebration, or a quiet drink after work (purchased as part of the ubiquitous shout) are generally regarded as socially acceptable forms of alcohol consumption.

 Drinking to excess and losing control — being sick, engaging in violence, passing out, etc. — are obviously not regarded as socially acceptable.
 Excess alcohol consumption can result in harm to oneself and others.
 It is the fourth-largest disease burden1 in Queensland, behind heart disease, cancer of the digestive system and stroke.